herrera-ignacio/architect-handbook/architectures/general/concurrency/README.md

 ### Reducing Transaction Isolation for Liveness

+> For more information on isolation levels read: [ACID - Isolation](../../databases/acid.md)

 it's common to restrict the full protection of transactions so that you can get better liveness.
 This is particulary the case when it comes to handling isolation.

 > We will be using the previous example of Martin counting files while David modifies them.
 There are two packages: locking and multiphase.
 Before David's update there are seven files in the locking package and five in the multiphase package; after his update there are nine in the locking package and eight in the multiphase package.
 Martin looks at the locking package and David then updates both; then Martin looks at the multiphase package.